DataSnowman/ml-on-bigdata/README.md

     * 1 Databricks workspace
     * 1 SQL Database.

-Run the cells individually by highlighting the cell and entering `Ctrl-Enter`

-Hope you enjoyed this tutorial.
+Hope you enjoyed this workshop.

 ## Thank you to the members of Databricks that created the notebooks for this tutorial:
 * **Name One**